Kong/docs.konghq.com/app/2.2.x/clustering.md

 ## Interacting with the cache via the Admin API

-If for some reason, you wish to investigate the cached values, or manually invalidate a value cached by Kong (a cached hit or miss), you can do so via the Admin API `/cache` endpoint.
+If for some reason, you want to investigate the cached values, or manually invalidate a value cached by Kong (a cached hit or miss), you can do so via the Admin API `/cache` endpoint.